Variables in manifest

-The two common use cases of integrating commands in command launcher are:
+The two most common use cases of variables in a Command Launcher’s manifest.mf file are:

-- Reference files that are located in the package itself
+- Referencing files that are located in the package directory itself

-- Provide system/architecture-aware commands, for example, .sh script for linux, and .bat script for windows
+- Providing system/architecture-aware commands, for example, .sh script for linux, and .bat script for windows

 Available Variables